freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 ## Crayons Icon Assets

 The following icons are presently part of the Crayons-Icon library.
 These are optimized using SVGO.
-Use the name of an icon as listed below it.For JS Imports, you may also click to copy the imports.
+Use the name of an icon as listed below it.
+In case you are planning to use `svg+xml` source for `crayons` icons, do remember to import icons from `@freshworks/crayons-icon` and substitute an underscore for any hyphen in icon name.
+You may click the image to copy the import.
+See usage in section **Icon Library**. e.g. `import { add_contact, alert, add_remove, ... } from '@freshworks/crayons-icon';` where name of icon is `add-contact`,`alert` and `add-remove`.

 <IconGallery/>

-## FwIcon as a Renderer for external icons.
+## FwIcon as a Renderer for external lib icons.

 **fw-icon/FwIcon can also render external icons**.
 You can use any external libraries from cdn after registering them.
 If you don't pass `library` props, it will default to `crayons`.
 You can even pass the CDN URL of SVG to `src` prop.
 See the example below on how to use in React App.